usepolvo/usepolvo-docs/src/guide/troubleshooting/debugging-tips.md

 ## Check for Version Compatibility

-Ensure you're using a compatible version of usepolvo with your Python version and the APIs you're integrating with.
+Ensure you're using a compatible version of polvo with your Python version and the APIs you're integrating with.
 You can check the installed version:

 ```python
 import usepolvo